-Calculating the Flood Level
+Calculating Flood Levels

-Where possible all habitable floors should be above the 1 in 200-year flood level plus climate change where the accommodation is proposed to be two storey.
+Where possible all habitable floors should be above the 1 in 100-year or 1 in 200-year flood level plus climate change where the accommodation is proposed to be two storeys.
 In the case where a single storey building is proposed habitable floors should be above the 1 in 1000-year flood level.
 In both cases a safe point of refuge can be established and therefore provide protection to the habitants of the building.

-In this case it is proposed to create a two-storey dwelling.
-To determine the 1 in 200year flood level both tidal and fluvial sources will be looked at to determine the worst case and therefore an appropriate floor level.
+In this case it is proposed to create single storey dwellings.
+Therefore the 1 in 100-year flood level for fluvial sources will be calculated and the 1 in 200-year flood level for tidal sources will be calculated.